For many, tango is synonymous with Argentina.

 The show is directed by Gustavo Zajac, known for his work on Broadway, including Victor Victoria, Tangorama and Nine.
 This show features some of Argentina’s most well-known dancers, Laura Fidalgo and Hugo Paty.
-This glamour-filled extravaganza is for those looking for an energetic Broadway-style tango production the dinner service staff is professional and attentive as well.
+This glamour-filled extravaganza is for those looking for an energetic Broadway-style tango production.
+The dinner service staff is professional and attentive as well.
 This show is popular on Christmas and New Year’s Eve, as visitors are able to join the party and view fireworks in the neighborhood after the show.